kavon/llvm-statepoint-utils/README.md

 encode the information in its own format."

 The utilities herein are designed to do just that: it can generate an efficient hash table at runtime that can be used by a garbage collector to walk the stack and find all pointers.
-Generating the table at runtime works around [issues](https://en.wikipedia.org/wiki/Address_space_layout_randomization) with position independent code, or if that is disabled, having to do fancy linker tricks, since the table is keyed on absolute return addresses.
+Generating the table at runtime works around [issues](https://en.wikipedia.org/wiki/Address_space_layout_randomization) with position independent code, since the table is keyed on absolute return addresses.
 The code is pure, unadulterated C99<sup>[*](#caveat)</sup> with no dependencies and a permissive license.

 Note that this library was designed to work for programs whose stack map information was generated solely by ``gc.statepoint`` intrinsics, as these intrinsics generate specially formatted stack map records.
 If you're mixing ``patchpoint`` or regular ``stackmap`` intrinsics in the same code, you might need to modify the library in addition to marking call sites to differentiate them from statepoints.

+The currently supported [Stackmap Format](http://llvm.org/docs/StackMaps.html#stack-map-format) is version 3, which is found in LLVM 5+.

 #### how to build and use

-*NOTE:* This code depends on a patch only available LLVM 4.0 or later (see: https://reviews.llvm.org/D23487 )

 1. Run ``make``
 2. Look inside ``dist`` and you should see a library file and a header file